silvesco94/war_games/index.md

 ## About Us

-Ethan and Scott are two diehard sports fans with a shared passion for analytics, sarcasm, and deeply unnecessary debates about the games we love — baseball and beyond.
+Ethan and Scott are two diehard sports fans and longtime friends with a shared passion for analytics, sarcasm, and deeply unnecessary debates about the games we love — baseball and beyond.

 After countless hours arguing over clutch hitting, field goal percentage in the clutch, and whether playoff Jimmy Butler is a myth or a movement, we realized something: